matthewrdev/UnityUaal.Maui/README.md

 ## Disclaimer

-**We are no longer using Unity in Red-Point.**
+We are no longer using Unity in Red-Point.

-Going forward, I recommend using [Evergine](https://evergine.com) to embed 3D into a .NET MAUI app.
+Going forward, I **strongly** recommend using [Evergine](https://evergine.com) to embed 3D into a .NET MAUI app.
 Please connect if you would like further clarification.

 ## About